security-as-code/rampart-spec/README.md

 ## Overview

-File operations, such as opening for reading or writing, or modifying file attributes (such as last modified dates, etc.) can be controlled using the Rampart `filesystem` rule.
+**File operations**, such as opening for reading or writing, or modifying file attributes (such as last modified dates, etc.) can be controlled using the Rampart `filesystem` rule.

 Some high-level examples of rules are: